imagej/imagej.github.io/_pages/How_to_write_your_own_spot_feature_analyzer_algorithm_for_TrackMate.md

 This priority parameter accepts a `double` as value and this value determines the order of execution.
 Careful, the rule is the opposite of what would make sense for a priority:

-{% include ambox text='Feature analyzers are executed in order according to """increasing priority""".
+{% include ambox text='Feature analyzers are executed in order according to **increasing priority**.
 This means that analyzers with the greatest priority are executed last.' %}

 By convention, if your feature analyzer depends on the features calculated by N other analyzers, you take the larger priority of these analyzers, and add 1.
 In our case, we depend on the {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/features/spot/SpotIntensityAnalyzerFactory.java' label='SpotIntensityAnalyzerFactory' %}, which as a priority of 0 (the default if the parameter is unspecified).
 So quite logically, we set the priority of our analyzer to be 1.
 This ensures the proper execution order.